Reviews

 As an example, once the story hits the early 2000s, it starts off by talking about the fourth volume of the TMNT comic book series.
 For whatever reason, it accompanies the text about the comic with images from the 2003 TMNT cartoon.
 I’m a big fan of the 2003 show so I appreciate any acknowledgement it gets, I just wish it was acknowledged in the appropriate places.
 This odd mismatch doesn’t give this era of the comic its due, and that’s not the only place this happens.
 A far more egregious mismatch appears in this Ultimate History’s coverage of TMNT video games, which to put it as politely as I can, is a bizarre section of the book.

 When I think of TMNT video games, I think of Konami’s beat-em-ups.
 I suspect that’s the case for most people.
 They’re basically the definitive depiction of the TMNT in gaming and played a pivotal role in defining how comic books tend to be adapted in the medium.
 Yet if you take a look at this book, you wouldn’t get that impression, as virtually every page discussing them is accompanied by images from the 2022 game Shredder’s Revenge.
-This decision comes across like the author either Konami made Shredder’s Revenge or that Shredder’s Revenge is “close enough,” which feels like a huge disservice to the subjects being discussed.
+This decision comes across like the author either wants to imply Konami made Shredder’s Revenge or that Shredder’s Revenge is “close enough,” which feels like a huge disservice to the subjects being discussed.

 The strange treatment of Konami’s TMNT doesn’t end there.
 Perhaps I’m biased, but I think you can say a lot about how Konami interpreted the TMNT on both a visual and mechanical level.
 After all, this was a cross-cultural collaboration that helped define people’s understanding of and affection for the TMNT.
 Yet despite this, you won’t find any in-depth discussion of these games or even any direct insight from anyone actually involved in their creation.

 Instead, you get superficial overviews from indirect sources like business people and a “video game historian.”
 The detached nature of this chapter stands in stark contrast to the detailed information and creative insight provided in the rest of the book.
-When the “video game historian” characterizes something as being an “easy decision” for Konami, it would be nice to know what information he’s basing that statement on, or if he had any real information about Konami’s business decisions at all when he said it!
+When the “video game historian” characterizes something as being an “easy decision” for Konami, it would be nice to know what information he’s basing that statement on, or if he had any real insight into Konami’s business decisions at all when he said it!

 Coverage of Konami’s return to the TMNT brand in the early 2000s proves even more anemic, to the point that it borders on misinformation.
 If you were to go off of the information in this book, you’d likely think that the main product of this era was a Gameboy Advance game rather than the fully 3D games that home consoles received but are not mentioned in any capacity.
 Further, you’d think that the GBA game received sequels directly built on its foundation, rather than sequels in name only that are essentially entirely different games.